Connect with us!

 Hours: Call in for a tour at 508-255-3421.

 It takes a lot of grit, courage, and the right tools to save peoples' lives from the ocean waves.
-At the tip of Cape Cod National Seashore lies a museum that is dedicated to teaching the history of the Life Saving stations.
-Not only will you have a chance to tour the museum, you can lounge on the beach afterward as well.
+At the tip of Cape Cod National Seashore at Race Point Beach lies a museum that is dedicated to preserving the history of lifesaving on Cape Cod.
+After you tour the historic lifesaving station, enjoy the spectacular views on this Outer Cape beach as well (keep an eye out for whale spouts).
+In summer, be sure to catch the weekly demo by a group of dedicated volunteers in period costume!

 Image may be subject to copyright